CassidyDC/ddev-wp-local-setup/README.md

 _Note: [DDEV](https://ddev.com/) needs to be installed in order for the installation script to work._

 1. Clone this [repo](https://github.com/jacobcassidy/ddev-local-wordpress-script) to your (preferably empty) project's root directory with the command: **`git clone git@github.com:jacobcassidy/ddev-local-wordpress-script.git`**
-2. Customize the script's configuration settings at: _ddev-wp-setup-script/scripts/settings.sh_
+2. Customize the script's configuration settings at: _ddev-local-wordpress-script/scripts/settings.sh_
-3. Run the installation script in you project's root directory with the command: **`ddev-wp-setup-script/scripts/install.sh`**
+3. Run the installation script in you project's root directory with the command: **`ddev-local-wordpress-script/scripts/install.sh`**
-4. Delete the _ddev-wp-setup-script_ directory after successfully running the installation script
+4. Delete the _ddev-local-wordpress-script_ directory after successfully running the installation script

 ## Features